How to Survive Hurricane Season on Vacation

 Hurricane season ~ When and What

 The Atlantic Hurricane Season runs from June 1 – November 30.
-This will include everything on the Atlantic Coast, the Bahamas, Bermuda, the Caribbean, etc. So, if you are planning a trip anywhere near the East Coast for the Summer, you should probably be aware of this!
+This will include everything on the Atlantic Coast, the Bahamas, Bermuda, the Caribbean, etc. So, if you are planning a trip anywhere near the East Coast or Gulf Coast for the Summer, you should probably be aware of this!
 The key to survive hurricane season on vacation is to be aware and informed!